Up to 250 undergraduate Arts subjects under threat at Sydney Uni in “major attack” - Honi Soit

 SCA is in danger of a 43% reduction to its units, just two years after the move from Rozelle to Camperdown campus which saw a loss of facilities.
 Units under threat include electives offered to students on main campus, despite the fact that it was hoped the relocation would facilitate more collaboration.

+A University spokesperson said that “student enrolments are strongly up and the SCA’s annual multimillion-dollar deficit has been reduced to less than a million,” failing to account for why SCA subjects were then still on the list of potential cuts.

-After already having faced cutbacks over decades, several Indigenous Studies units are under threat, including Race, Racism and Indigenous Australia, De/colonising Indigenous Education, Indigenous Studies Methodologies and Indigenous Wellbeing.
+After already having faced cutbacks over decades, several Indigenous Studies units are listed as having less than 24 enrolments, including Race, Racism and Indigenous Australia, De/colonising Indigenous Education, Indigenous Studies Methodologies and Indigenous Wellbeing.

+Since publication, the University has promised that “there will be no reductions to Indigenous Studies units”, and said that the School of Languages has finalised its offerings for 2022 without any “significant” reductions in units of study, “and the full agreement of its 15 departments.”

-Furthermore, FASS3500 Service Learning in Indigenous Communities is at risk, despite being immensely popular with students who participated in the community classroom-style unit.
+FASS3500 Service Learning in Indigenous Communities is at risk, despite being immensely popular with students who participated in the community classroom-style unit.

 Restructures to FASS are being proposed despite the Faculty forecasting a surplus of $135 million in 2021 and admitting that it is in a “strong financial position” as a result of increasing international student enrolments.

-Note: This article was updated on 8 October 2021 with University comment.